gren-bean/advent_of_code/README.md

 # advent_of_code2020
-Advent of Code 2020
+Advent of Code 2020 Solutions in Python!

-Solved in Python!
+Author: Ben Greene
+December 2020

 ## Todo:
 - focus more on OO style for additional problems like the passport-parsing ones.